 Place de l’Ancienne Douane

-This site is where a lot of the Christmas market pictures online have been taken.
+This site is where a lot of the Colmar Christmas market pictures online have been taken.
 Several of the buildings are covered in fairy lights and also heavily decorated with Christmas ornaments.
-For the young kids, there is a small fairground ride and for the adults there is mulled wine.
+For the young kids, there is a small fairground ride and for the adults there is mulled wine to keep warm in the winter temperatures.
 Expect to find a fair few food and produce stalls here too.
 In general, there were plenty of produce stalls across the 5 sites so if you can transport it home, you should definitely have a look.
 I also found a stall serving gluten free and lactose free crepes here, so heads up to anyone with dietary restrictions.

 This is the only indoors market and solely devoted to crafts.
 Located right next to Place De L’Ancienne Douane, this is where you will find an unique Christmas gift.
 Independents fill two big rooms and sell everything from paintings and jewellery to intricate gingerbread and vintage maps.
 I really loved having a look here, those gingerbread biscuits are a piece of art!